March 13, 2010

 Haiti occupies the western third of the island of Hispaniola in the Caribbean.
-Although in the tropics, Haiti is semiarid because mountains cut off the moist trade winds that water the side of the island occupied by the Dominican Republic.
-The climate varies between humid lowlands and arid uplands, and about two-thirds of Haiti's terrain is unsuitable for farming.
+Although it is tropical, mountains cut Haiti off from the moist trade winds that water the side of the island occupied by the Dominican Republic.
+The climate varies between humid lowlands and arid uplands, and about two-thirds of Haiti's rough terrain is unsuitable for farming.

-In 1492, Columbus discovered Hispaniola, and the island became the center of Spanish rule in the West Indies.
+In 1492, Columbus landed on Hispaniola, and the island became the centre of Spanish rule in the West Indies.
 Soon, the majority of the Indigenous people had died by disease or at the hand of the Spaniards, and slaves were brought from Africa to populate the island.
 Later, the French took possession of the island.
 In 1804, the island won independence as the republic of Haiti.
-Forty years later, the eastern part of the island split off as Dominican Republic.
+Forty years later, the eastern part of the island split off as the Dominican Republic.
 Since then, Haiti has had a troubled history.
 In 1991 a military coup forced thousands to seek asylum in the U.S. In 1994, the president returned from exile, and military rule was abolished.
 Later, instability forced the president to flee the country again in 2004, and an international stabilization team was sent to help keep order.
 Elections resumed in 2006.

 Today, children around the world are discovering that poverty doesn’t have to be their future.
 Help one more do the same by sponsoring with Compassion!